mwiesman/WFSnapNSearch/README.md

 ```
 1. Navigate to the main WFSnapNSearch directory
 2. run: python app.py
-For getting reccomendations on what itmes would go great in your location follow the 'b':
+For getting recommendations on what itmes would go great in your location follow the 'b':
 3b.
-Open your preferred browser and navigate to http://localhost:3006/wfsnapnsearch/reccomender
+Open your preferred browser and navigate to http://localhost:3006/wfsnapnsearch/recommender
 4b.
-Upload your photo of the room you'd like reccomendations for
+Upload your photo of the room you'd like recommendations for
 5b.
 Bask in the glory of the products that will soon complement your room
 For searching by photo (currently unavailable) follow the 'a':
 3a.
 Open your preferred browser and navigate to http://localhost:3006/wfsnapnsearch/